Sure Dividend

 Valuation & Expected Returns

-Using our expected earnings-per-share of $5.55 for the year, ALB shares have a price-to-earnings ratio of 21.1.
-Over the last decade, Albemarle has traded with an average price-to-earnings ratio of 23.
+Using our expected earnings power figure of $3.50 for the year, ALB shares have a price-to-earnings ratio of 20.9.
+Over the last decade, Albemarle has traded with an average price-to-earnings ratio of 21.3.

-We have lowered our multiple target to 18x earnings, to account for the volatility of lithium prices.
-If the stock were to trade with this target by 2029, then valuation would be a 3.0% tailwind to annual returns over this time period.
+Our multiple target is 18x earnings, which we feel takes into account the demand for the company’s materials and the high volatility of lithium prices.
+If the stock were to trade with this target by 2030, then valuation would be a 2.9% headwind to annual returns over this time period.

-In addition, the dividend yield of 1.4% will add to shareholder returns.
-The dividend payout is very well-covered, as the projected payout ratio for the year is just 29%.
+In addition, the dividend yield of 2.2% will add to shareholder returns.
+The dividend payout is well-covered, as the projected payout ratio for the year is just 46% of our earnings power estimate.

-The company has been successful at prudently managing its dividend, given the nature of its business.
-Albemarle has raised its dividend for 28 consecutive years.
+Given the nature of its business, the company has been successful at prudently managing its dividend.
+Albemarle has raised its dividend for 29 consecutive years.

-Therefore, we project that Albemarle will provide a total annual return of 5.9% over the next five years, stemming from 7.5% earnings growth, a starting yield of 1.4%, and a 3% annual decline from a contracting valuation multiple.
+Therefore, we project that Albemarle will provide a total annual return of 6.6% over the next five years, stemming from 7.5% earnings growth and a starting yield of 2.2% that are offset by a low single-digit headwind from multiple contraction.

 Final Thoughts

-While the company can experience volatility, we rate shares of Albemarle as a hold.
+While the company’s business can be unpredictable, we rate Albemarle’s shares as a hold.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: